Research Projects

 The renin-angiotensin system (RAS) is one of the most important hormonal systems regulating both acute and chronic blood pressure.
 The main effector...

-Background: Mesenchymal stem/stromal cells (MSCs) are fibroblastic precursor cells that have the stem cell-like ability to expand in culture and...
+Background: Multipotent mesenchymal stromal cells (MSCs) are fibroblastic precursor cells that have the stem cell-like ability to differentiate into...

 This project investigates the novel architecture of the power system found in a bacterial flagellar motor specialised for locomotion in viscous...